mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

         self.right = right
 ```

-The solution is delightfully simple if you use a queue.
-As with stack questions, we'll again use a built-in `list`, this time remembering to always enqueue at the end (i.e. `.append`) and dequeue from the front (i.e. `.pop(0)`).
+With our `TreeNode` defined, let's write a function that provides level-order traversal, given the root node of a tree.
+The solution is delightfully short if you use a queue.
+At a high level, we start by enqueuing the root node.
+We dequeue the node, append its value to our answer, then enqueue its children.
+Then we simply repeat this process until we've processed all nodes.
+That's it!

 {% include header-python.html %}
 ```python